voidif/HTTP_Server/README.md

 # HTTP_Server
 Java based HTTP Server.
 You can click [Here!](yifu.click) to see my site!

-Using Socket to implement a backend HTTP server.
-Using Connection pool to connect mysql database.
-Using MarkDown to recorder my blog.
+Using Socket to implement a backend HTTP server.＜/br＞ Using Connection pool to connect mysql database.＜/br＞ Using MarkDown to recorder my blog.＜/br＞
-Using static HTML page and ajax to change display.
-Using bootstrap for beatiuful design.
+Using static HTML page and ajax to change display.＜/br＞ Using bootstrap for beatiuful design.＜/br＞

 ###current support function in tool bar